 4} Hemingway's home

-After the meal, along the Muhuta Street, we came to Place de la Contrescarpe, where several coffee shops and the little angel ice cream Amorino.
+After our meal, we walked along the Muhuta Street and stumbled upon Place de la Contrescarpe, where there are several great coffee shops and the little angel of ice cream, Amorino.

 Address: 74 Rue du Cardinal Lemoine

-Pantheon, also known as the Pantheon, the church is now the main burial ground of many celebrities, like Voltaire, House wife, Hugo and Dumas and so on.
+Pantheon is a grand church which is now the main burial ground of many celebrities, like Voltaire, House wife, Hugo and Dumas and so on.

 Address: Place du Panthéon, 75005 Paris